crutonjohn/baremetalblog/content/posts/tech/2024-03-12-cilium-bgp-and-you/index.md

     matchLabels: # Delete this line to apply this policy to all cluster members io.cilium/bgp: worker # Delete this line to apply this policy to all cluster members
   virtualRouters:
-    - localASN: 64513 # Use your ASN here!
+    - localASN: 64513 # Use your cluster's ASN here!
       serviceSelector: # Delete this line to allow all LoadBalancers
         matchExpressions: # Delete this line to allow all LoadBalancers
-          - {key: "io.cilium/bgp-announce", operator: In, values: ['worker']} # Delete this line to allow all LoadBalancers
+          - {key: "io.cilium/bgp-announce", operator: NotIn, values: ['fakevalue']} # This will allow all `LoadBalancers`
       neighbors:
-        - peerAddress: '192.168.130.1/32' # This should be the IP of your Opnsense Router
+        - peerAddress: '192.168.130.1/32' # This should be the IP of your Opnsense Router, the /32 should be included as CIDR notation is required.
           peerASN: 64512 # Set this to the ASN delegated to your Opnsense Router
           eBGPMultihopTTL: 10
           connectRetryTimeSeconds: 120